SAP/ui5-webcomponents/docs/6-contributing/01-development-workflow.md

 In case you are interested in the build output, you can follow the link at the bottom of the PR page, called "continuous-integration/travis-ci/pr".

 **5.5.** Wait for our code review and approval.
-After the PR is approved, the UI5 Web Components team will merge the change into the master.
+After the PR is approved, the UI5 Web Components team will merge the change into the main branch.

 ## 6. Update pull request, created from a fork.